Should You Lease or Buy a Copier in Colorado? 2025 Cost Breakdown

 1. You Own It

 Once you buy a copier, it’s yours.
-No contracts, no returns, and no monthly payments hanging over your head.
+No contracts, no returns, and no monthly payments.
 For some businesses, that’s a big plus.

 2. Potential for Long-Term Savings

-While leasing can be easier in the short term, buying may cost less over time.
-If you plan to keep the copier for five or more years, you’ll likely spend less overall.
+While leasing can be easier in the short term, buying may cost less over time—especially if you plan to keep the copier for five years or more.

 3. More Control

 You decide who services the machine, where it’s placed, and how long you keep it.
-You’re not locked into a lease agreement, and you don’t have to worry about early termination fees.
+You’re not locked into a lease agreement.

 4. Good Option for Stable Workflows